Neon Light General Questions

 P/N F7LY 13A565 AAA thru AAF

-Moisture is the number one reason for the inverter (ballast) to fail.
-For Reliability reasons all moisture must be removed before any inverter is replaced.
+Moisture (Impurities) is the number one reason for the inverter (ballast) to fail.
+For reliability reasons all moisture must be removed before any inverter is replaced.

 Each inverter (ballast) has two circuits, one to start the neon glow and the other to maintain the glow.
 Because of the internal circuitry, the ballast can not be tested like one would think.